Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/api_return_codes.md

 ---

-    title: Return codes
+    title: "Return codes"
-    linkTitle: REST API return codes
+    linkTitle: "REST API return codes"
     weight: 340

----
-The Rest server returns some data in HTTP format, including a status header, but the data may also contain a body.
+---The Rest server returns some data in HTTP format, including a status header, but the data may also contain a body.
 You can refer to the Swagger web interface for the exact reply syntax.

 HTTP status codes include: